Abhi347/NoobCameraFlash/README.md

     NoobCameraManager.getInstance().turnOnFlash();
     NoobCameraManager.getInstance().turnOffFlash();

-You can take care of the runtime permission to access Camera yourself or can allow the library to do it for you

-    NoobCameraManager.getInstance().takePermissions();

-Note: The library will take permissions, if you haven't already, even without calling takePermissions() explicitly.
-This behavior may change in future.

 It's easy to toggle Flash too

     NoobCameraManager.getInstance().toggleFlash();

 It's a good practice to release all the resources, once you're done.

     NoobCameraManager.getInstance().release();

 Note: The library doesn't guaranty good resource management yet.
 So use it with caution.

+> You have to take care of the runtime permissions to access Camera yourself, before initializing the NoobCameraManager.
+In version 0.1.2 or earlier we used to provide support for permissions directly from the library, but due to dependency on the Activity object, we have to remove it.

 ## Contributions
 Feel free to report bugs, feedback or even suggest new features.
 I'd love to make it a great library.